cube3power/atsd/rule-engine/window.md

 ### Time Based Windows

-Time-based windows store samples that were recorded within the specified interval of time, ending with the current time.
-The time-based window doesn't limit how many samples are held by the window.
-Its time range is continuously updated.
-Old records are automatically removed from the window once they're outside of the time range.
-Time windows are often called _sliding_ windows.
+Time-based windows store samples that were recorded within the specified interval of time and as such they don't limit how many samples are stored in the window.

+The start of the interval is initially set to current time minus the window length, and is constantly incremented as the time goes by.
+Such windows are often called _sliding_ windows.
+If the timestamp of the incoming command is equal or greater than the start time, the command is added to the window.

+> The **end** time in time-based windows is not set (in particular, it is not set to current time) and the window will accept commands with future timestamps unless they're discarded with the [Time filter](filters.md#time-filter).

+Old commands are automatically removed from the window once their timestamp is earlier that start time.

 ![Time Based Window](images/time_based_window3.png)